 Eat al pastor tacos

 Everyone knows that tacos are a staple of Mexican cuisine but have you heard of al Pastor tacos?
 You will see the layers of red meat rotating on a vertical spit (called a trompos) and may at first think it’s the donair or gyro meat popular in Europe and Middle East…except it’s bright red!
-This is al Pastor and it’s a delicious seasoned pork dyed with achiote.
+This is al Pastor and it’s a deliciously seasoned pork dyed with achiote.

 The meat is cooked in the same way as gyros but the flavor is very different and it’s shaved off onto small tortillas and topped with cilantro, onion and grilled pineapple.
 If you want to go even further ask for a Gringas taco and they will melt cheese on top which makes it even more drool-worthy.